PedroLunet/MarineChoice/README.md

 - We should start working earlier, to achieve this we should push each other to work by working during meetings.
 - We should make sure to read all the delivery rules many times throught the sprint, so we don't miss information.

+# Iteration retrospective meeting (V3.0.0)

+## What went well?
+- We have successfully implemented all planned features and resolved identified issues in accordance with the outlined objectives.
+- We worked well together as a team, supporting each other's strengths and weaknesses, which helped us achieve our goals effectively.
+- We were able to better manage our time, even better than most other sprint.
+- We had better communication overall.

+## What could have gone better?
+- We might have forgotten to double check some features.

+## What still puzzles us?
+- We were not able to complete unit testing.

 # Board